 - Primitivo – a dark-skinned grape that’s known for producing deeply coloured, tannic wines that are both high in tannins and alcohol (often 18%).
 Primitivo wine is full-bodied and has a fruity flavour of berries and citrus fruits.
 The most famous Primitivo is the Primitivo di Manduria, coming from the red soils of the Taranto region that give it a crisp and acidic character.
 Make sure to look out for the Primitivo di Manduria on your travels.

-- Negroamaro – another of the leading grape varieties of Puglia, Negroamaro is full-bodied and has a full, rounded flavour.
-It has an intense-red colour with red fruit and tobacco notes.
+- Negroamaro – another of the leading grape varieties of Puglia, Negroamaro is full-bodied and has a full, rounded flavor.
+It has an intense red color with red fruit and tobacco notes.

 - Nero di Troia – another deep red wine, similar to that of Primitivo and Negroamaro.